janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 of these settings can be configured dynamically (based on either model or controller state), while other can only be configured statically.
 And some before/after hooks are triggered on the model level, while for others you need to override controller actions.
-This is pretty inconsistent :stuck_out_tongue:
+This is pretty inconsistent :thumbsdown:

 In contrast, Rodauth provides a uniform configuration DSL that allows changing virtually any authentication behaviour, which is all defined on the